kudelskisecurity/oramfs/README.md

 Instead of implementing a full filesystem, `oramfs` only provides a mounted file.
 Therefore, the user is expected to create a filesystem on top of that file using a loop device, the filesystem of their choice and finally mounting that filesystem.
-Note that such operations usually require root privileges and therefore `oramfs` should be run as root to work properly.
+Note that such operations usually require root privileges and therefore `oramfs` requires those privileges for mounting.
+Sudo is called to achieve this, and therefore, `oramfs` can simply be run as a regular user.
+It will prompt for your password when sudo is called for mount-related operations.

 `oramfs` takes a public directory as input and exposes a single private file, which is a proxy for read and write operations so that they are privacy-preserving thanks to an ORAM scheme.